GafferHQ/gaffer/doc/source/Tutorials/BeginnerTutorial/index.md

 ### Navigating the scene using the _Hierarchy View_ ###

-Until you expand the scene's locations in the _Hierarchy View_, Gaffy's geometry will remain invisible.
+Until you expand Gaffy's scene's locations, all geometry will remain a bounding box.

-Use the _Hierarchy View_ to reveal Gaffy's geometry:
+You can use the _Hierarchy View_ to expand the scene's locations:

 1. If the SceneReader node is deselected, select it by clicking it in the _Graph Editor_.